emmanuelronoh/Royal-bank/README.md

 Transactions are fetched from a local JSON server and displayed in a styled table.

 Features
+View Transactions
-View Transactions: Display a table of transactions including ID, description, amount, and date.
+Display a table of transactions including ID, description, amount, and date.
 Add Transaction: Form to add new transactions with description, amount, category, and date.
 Search Transactions: Filter transactions by typing into the search bar.
 Delete Transaction: Remove transactions from the list.